mimr9/mimr9.github.io/_posts/2016-04-05-princess-mononoke.md

 	<img style="height:200px" src="http://s6.picofile.com/file/8245951000/jffun.jpeg">
 </figure>

-The interesting common between a real programmer and ashitaka is that both of them are try for truth and never give up .
+The interesting common between a real programmer and ashitaka is that both of them are trying for truth and never give up .
 That is why I'm feeling like ashitaka .